Environmental guidance for your business in Northern Ireland & Scotland

 In Northern Ireland you must have a discharge consent, groundwater authorisation or a pollution prevention and control (PPC) permit before you discharge anything other than clean uncontaminated water to the environment.
 This includes sewage, trade effluent or contaminated surface run-off.

-In Scotland you must comply with the Controlled Activities Regulations (CAR) when making discharges.
-Some discharges of water run-off to surface water and groundwater are authorised if you comply with the general binding rules (GBR).
+In Scotland, if you discharge anything to the water environment you may require an authorisation from SEPA.
+Some discharges are authorised if you comply with the general binding rules (GBR).
 In such cases, you do not need to apply for authorisation from SEPA.
-For other discharges you may need to register or get a licence.
+See SEPA: Water - Controlled Activities Regulations (CAR).

 You must comply with all the conditions of your authorisation, permit or consent.